Dusty Donovan: Dusty returns

-He and Josie grew closer and eventually made love.
+He and Josie grew closer and eventually had sex.
 What Dusty didn't know at the time was that Josie knew exactly who she was, and she didn't have any memories of Jen's life.
 She was hired two weeks earlier by Paul, who was obsessed with getting Dusty out of town (still believing his father about Dusty trying to steal Meg).
 Josie told Paul she didn't want to go through with the plan anymore because she had started to fall in love with Dusty.
 Paul offered her more money and added that Dusty never would've like Josie if she didn't remind him so much of Jennifer.
 Paul then had Josie pretend to have visions of Johnny in Norway.

 When she told Dusty of these visions, they prepared to fly there.
 When Josie didn't show up on Dusty's corporate jet, he canceled the flight.
 Meanwhile, Emily overheard Paul and Josie discussing how he had hired her to portray his sister.
 Emily then confronted Paul.
 Then she went to Dusty and told him Josie was being hired by Paul to portray Jennifer in an argument, leaving out that Paul had hired her to do so.
 Dusty figured out that it was Paul who hired Josie and went to confront him.
 Emily called Paul to tell him that Dusty knew and that he was coming over to confront him.
 Paul then got Meg out of the house by sending her ornament shopping.
 He then grabbed his gun.
 When Dusty arrived and told Paul what he did, Paul denied doing anything.
 Dusty pushed and Paul admitted to hiring Josie to portray Jennifer to get Dusty out of town.

 Paul then told Dusty to stay away from Meg.
 But Dusty said he was going to tell Meg what Paul did and she'd never trust Paul again afterward.
 Paul pointed his gun at Dusty and said he was going to kill him.
 Dusty warned Paul if he did this then Meg would never want him again, but Paul said it was worth the risk.
 Dusty then grabbed at the gun and they struggled.
 Dusty managed to get the gun away from Paul.
 Paul then grabbed an ax and held it up at Dusty.
 Dusty pointed the gun at Paul and told him to drop it.
 Paul started to do so and suddenly ran towards Dusty with the ax.